Select another FAQ category below:

 The NASCAR Hall of Fame opened May 11, 2010.
 The groundbreaking took place on January 25, 2007 and excavation work began in May 2007.

 Looking through the windows at our main entrance?
 Than you haven’t seen it all!
 The NASCAR Hall of Fame is approximately 150,000 square feet and features more than 40,000 square feet of exhibit space showcasing hands-on exhibits, video interactives, moving memorials, educational learning opportunities and authentic artifacts telling the story of NASCAR.

 • Ceremonial Plaza: Located outside the entrance of the facility, Ceremonial Plaza is the site of many special events and red-carpet entries.
 It includes commemorative fan brick pavers and a Ceremonial Garden.

-• Belk High Octane Theater: The 275 seat, state-of-the-art theater features a 12-minute film introducing viewers to the history of NASCAR.
+• High Octane Theater: The 275 seat, state-of-the-art theater features a 12-minute film introducing viewers to the history of NASCAR.
 The theater is available for groups rental including special occasions or presentations.
-Also featured in the Belk high Octane Theater are the Hall’s Race Night Experiences.
+Also featured in the High Octane Theater are the Hall’s Race Night Experiences.

 • The Great Hall: Considered the “Times Square” of the NASCAR Hall of Fame, the Great Hall features rotating exhibit displays, an interactive 14’x18’ video billboard displaying lively video scenes and messages, compass lines drawn on the floor that point toward current and historic racetracks and the majestic Glory Road.
 This area also is available for special events such as receptions and dinners.